Al-Arabi SC (Qatar): Emergence (1972–1980s)

-Golden era (1990–2000)
+Golden era (1990s–2000s)

-The 1990s marked the start of a continuous chain of succession for Al-Arabi.
-The dream team had come to fruition with the likes of Marco Antônio and Richard Owebukeri who were the top scorers in the league at one point.
-Perhaps the most significant player was Mubarak Mustafa, who is still considered one of the best Qatari footballers in history.
-The team, impressing many with its versatile squad, took the Qatari league by storm, winning it 5 times out of 10.
-Not satisfied merely with local success, the team achieved runners-up position in the AFC Champions League in 1995.
+The 1990s marked the start of a long streak of success for Al-Arabi.
+The dream team had come to fruition with the likes of Marquinho Carioca and Richard Owebukeri, who were the top scorers in the league at one point.
+Some of the most significant player were Mubarak Mustafa, Adel Al Mulla, Abdulaziz Karim, etc. The team, impressing many with its versatile squad, took the Qatari league by storm, winning it five times out of ten.
+In 1990–91, 1992–93, 1993–94, 1995–96 and 1996–97.

-They won their first Heir Apparent cup in 1997.
+The team also achieved a runners-up position in the AFC Champions League in 1995 losing to Thai Farmers Bank FC in the final.

+During this period, the team won the 1992–93 Emir Cup, The Sheikh Jassim Cup in 1994, and the 1997 Qatar Crown Prince Cup defeating Al-Rayyan on penalties.

 Decline (2000–2011)

 The new century saw a significant slump in Al-Arabi's performance.
 Factors which impacted this may include the departure of Mubarak Mustafa and the increase of competitiveness from local clubs.
-In the 2002 season, Al Arabi finished in 7th place, the lowest position since its debut in the Qatar Stars League.
+In the 2002 season, Al-Arabi finished in 7th place, the lowest position since its debut in the Qatar Stars League.

-The arrival of Gabriel Batistuta in 2003 saw a glimpse of hope for Al-Arabi as they finished significantly higher in the league than the last 2 previous seasons, however they ended up finished 9th in the league at the end of the 2007 season, a new low.
+The arrival of Gabriel Batistuta in 2003 saw a glimpse of hope for Al-Arabi as they finished significantly higher in the league than the 2 previous seasons, however they ended up finishing 9th in the league at the end of the 2007 season, a new low.
 They did not win a single domestic title during this period, and had limited success in international competitions.
-Furthermore, they suffered their largest-ever defeat against Al Sadd that season when they were beaten 7–0, which resulted in the sacking of their coach Cabralzinho.
+Furthermore, they suffered their largest-ever defeat against Al-Sadd that season when they were beaten 7–0, which resulted in the sacking of their coach Cabralzinho.

-In 2006, due to popular dissent accosting the club president Sheikh Falah bin Jassim, there was an administration change which resulted in Sheikh Faisal bin Mubarak being elected as president.
+In 2006, due to popular dissent accosting the club president Sheikh Falah bin Jassim, there was an administrative change which resulted in Sheikh Faisal bin Mubarak being elected as president.